920 Spring Avenue, Elkins Park, Montgomery County, Pennsylvania

 Trumbauer drew inspiration for Lynnewood Hall from two principal sources: Prior Park, an English mansion in Bath; and, Ballingarry in New Jersey, which was another house he was working on at the time, itself modelled on The White House.

-At a staggering cost of $8 million, the 70,000 square foot neo-classical masterpiece took two years to complete.
+At a staggering cost of $8 million, the 69-875-square foot Neo-classical masterpiece took two years to complete.
 Measuring 325-feet by 215-feet, its 110-rooms (55 of which were bedrooms) required a permanent domestic staff of 37, and another 60 were employed for the upkeep of its 480-acre estate.

 Seen from above, Lynnewood is laid out in a T-shape.
 The mansion was built with Indiana limestone in the Palladian style and its two-story, 17-bay façade measures 325-feet across, punctuated at either end by curved pavilions.
 It sits on a half-story base from which spreads a terrace that surrounds the entire perimeter of the mansion.
 The central feature of the façade is the vast portico fronted by six two-story columns supporting the decorative pediment - the circular window and carved figures were added after 1910.

 The Main Rooms